deinleinT/toolset/README.md

 * **NEW**: Since version 1.4 it is possible to pass the parameter *-wx* (instead of *-w*).
 By passing this parameter only Word-documents will be extracted AND all *.doc*-files will be converted into *.docx*-format.
 * **NEW**: Since version 1.5 the script *docxExtracter.py* is available.
 It allows to extract the text from the chapter *scope* of all docx-Specifications in the *Specifications*-Folder into one *txt*-file (counterpart of *pdfExtracter.py*).
 Furthermore, it is possible to extract the comprehensive text of all docx-files within the *Specifications*-Folder by passing the optional parameter *-a* (windows only).
 * **NEW**: Since version 2.1 it is possible to generate both pdf and docx files of downloaded specifications by passing the optional parameter *-wxp* (windows only).
+* **NEW**: Since version 2.2 the optional parameter *-cl* is introduced.
+By using, it is possible to extract and convert a specification even though there are more than one *doc* or *docx*-files within the zip-file.
+The doc(x)-file with a *cl* substring in its name will be chosen (the first that was found in the zipfile) and extracted and converted (an example-file would be specification 21.866 Version 1.2.1).

 **Attention!**
 The converting into *pdf* (and *docx* as well) might take a while, especially when you use the script the first time and many zip-files are downloaded.